Finding a stand-in for cashews (the kidney-shaped edible seeds of the cashew tree, Anacardium occidentale) isn't as hard as it seems.

 3 - Walnuts

 Another go-to for a cashew alternative is walnuts.
-Their flavor isn’t as mild, so we suggest trying them out first in smaller amounts.
+Their flavor isn't as mild (earthy, slightly bitter), so we suggest trying them out first in smaller amounts.

 For recipes that call for roasted cashews, we recommend toasting the walnuts beforehand to get a similar level of depth and richness.

-We also found that walnuts make a tasty addition to homemade granola or energy bites.
-Just chop them up and mix them in for a delicious crunch.
+We also found that walnuts make a tasty addition to homemade granola or energy bites, and they're great on walnut-topped baked brie recipe.

 4 - Hazelnuts